 Buying travel insurance can be both costly and stressful, especially if you have a pre-existing medical condition.
 Insurers will often increase premiums, apply exclusions and may in some cases refuse cover altogether.

-The Financial Conduct Authority (FCA) has announced a proposal to help consumers with a pre-existing medical condition gain access to better travel insurance deals.
+The Financial Conduct Authority (FCA) announced a proposal in July 2019 to help consumers with a pre-existing medical condition gain access to better travel insurance deals.

-What are the new proposed travel insurance guidelines?
+What are the travel insurance guidelines for pre-existing medical conditions?

-The FCA is looking to introduce a new 'signposting' rule.
+The FCA introduced a 'signposting' rule.
 This means that if insurers cannot offer cover they have to 'signpost' (recommend) other insurers that can.
-The insurers will have to signpost customers in the following instances:
+Insurers that offer retail travel insurance also have to link to at least one of the following websites, BIBA and MoneyHelper.

 - If cover has been declined or cancelled mid-term due to a pre-existing medical condition